nv-morpheus/Morpheus/README.md

   validate         Validates pipeline output against an expected output

 ```
 Note: The available commands for different types of pipelines are not the same.
-And the same stage in different pipelines may have different options.
-Please check the CLI help for the most up to date information during development.
+This means that the same stage, when used in different pipelines, may have different options.
+Please check the CLI help for the most up-to-date information during development.

 ## Pipeline Validation

 To verify that all pipelines are working correctly, validation scripts have been added at `${MORPHEUS_ROOT}/scripts/validation`.
-There are scripts for each of the main workflows: Anomalous Behavioral Profilirun_container_release.shng (ABP), Humans-as-Machines-Machines-as-Humans (HAMMAH), Phishing Detection (Phishing), and Sensitive Information Detection (SID).
+There are scripts for each of the main workflows: Anomalous Behavior Profiling (ABP), Humans-as-Machines-Machines-as-Humans (HAMMAH), Phishing Detection (Phishing), and Sensitive Information Detection (SID).

 To run all of the validation workflow scripts, use the following commands: